corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 \end{figure}

 Benchmark results are reported in Figure\nbs\ref{fig:benchmark}.
-R implementations used orders of magnitude more memory and took slightly longer.
+The R implementation of maxmin used orders of magnitude more memory and took slightly longer.
 They appeared to scale slightly better in terms of time and slightly worse in terms of memory.
 The additional calculations required for the lastfirst procedure increase runtimes by a median factor of 2.5 in our R implementations.
 The C++ implementation of lastfirst is based on combinatorial definitions and not optimized for speed, and as a result takes much longer---a median factor of almost 2000 relative to maxmin in C++---and failed to complete in many of our tests.

 # Experiments